-B2B complex sales often involve 5 to 10 people within an a company where once must have to convince each one before a sale is made.
+B2B complex sales often involve 5 to 10 people within a company and one must have to convince each one before a sale is made.
 One also has to maintain a relationship with all of them in the long term.

-Data marketing technologies are also very helpful for marketeers and sales people to identify target decision-makers within the key account list.
+Data marketing technologies are also very helpful for marketers and salespeople. to identify target decision-makers within the key account list.

-Predictive B2B scoring solutions also make it possible to analyse visits to a given website, i.e. what businesses visiting your web assets.
+Predictive B2B scoring solutions also make it possible to analyse visits to a given website, i.e. what businesses visit your web assets.

 Here are the main steps in the ABM process:

 - First, you have to define your Ideal Customer Profiles (ICP).
 This step may be based on existing market studies as well as your sales and marketing assumptions.